awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/30-create-policy.md

   ```bash
   cat ./policy-config.json
   ```
+Note this section in the outcome, what effect do you think the parameter **MaxCapacityBreachBehavior** could have on the Auto Scaling group capacity?
+{{% expand "Show answer" %}}
+The forecasted capacity could be higher than the Auto Scaling group maximum capacity, when it happens, the **MaxCapacityBreachBehavior** parameter defines the behavior of the Auto Scaling group.
+It's currently set to **HonorMaxCapacity** to enforce the maximum capacity as a hard limit.
+You can also set it to **IncreaseMaxCapacity** to allow exceeding the maximum capacity with an upper limit that can be set by another parameter called **MaxCapacityBuffer**
+{{% /expand %}}
 ```json
     "Mode": "ForecastAndScale",
     "SchedulingBufferTime": 300,
     "MaxCapacityBreachBehavior": "HonorMaxCapacity"
 ```

-2. Run this command to create the policy with the custom metrics and attach it to the auto scaling group.
+3. Run this command to create the policy with the custom metrics and attach it to the auto scaling group.

 ```bash
 aws autoscaling put-scaling-policy --policy-name workshop-predictive-scaling-policy \
   --auto-scaling-group-name "ec2-workshop-asg" --policy-type PredictiveScaling \